She walks fast. She talks even faster. She does not beat around the bush. But everyone at SATS Passenger Services speaks highly of her.

 In passenger services, that kind of care makes a difference.
 It lifts morale and sets the mood for the day.

-To Selene, customer focus is never about ticking items off a checklist.
+To Selene, passenger service is never just about ticking items off a checklist.
 It’s about ending every interaction with a smile.

-Like that time an elderly traveller from India couldn’t get on a flight due to visa issues.
-He also didn’t speak English, so the team helped him in contacting his family, bought him food and drink, and accompanied him until he could get on a flight home.
+Like the time an elderly traveller from India could not board a flight because of visa issues.
+He also did not speak English, so the team helped him get in touch with his family, bought him food and drinks, and stayed with him until he could board a flight home.

-There's also a passenger who left his phone in a taxi.
-The team did everything they could to locate it and made sure he had it in hand before boarding.
+Another passenger left his phone in a taxi.
+The team did everything they could to find it and made sure he got it back before boarding.

-Or this teenage boy who was flying alone to the US to visit his grandma.
-His parents were understandably nervous.
-So, Selene stayed in touch, sending them updates until the boy made his connecting flight.
+Another story involves a teenage boy flying alone to the United States to visit his grandmother.
+His parents were understandably nervous, so Selene stayed in touch and sent them updates until he made his connecting flight.

 Selene has plenty of stories to share, and in every one, she shines the spotlight on her team.
 Yet, her own impact stands out.
 She has championed customer focus as a core value amongst CSAs, which earned her the Global Winner for Service Excellence Award at the SATS Global PCEO Awards 2024.